-Audrey Schulman, HEET Co-founder, Evaluator, Site Manager, President
+Audrey Schulman, HEET Co-founder and President

 Jason Taylor, HEET Team Leader and Evaluator, Treasurer

 Jason works for Byggmeister, a preeminent remodeling and design firm.
 He has taught air-sealing at ABCD (Action for Boston Community Development), Weatherization Bootcamps, Train the Trainer events, SMOC Green Jobs Academy, Mass Green Initiative, and Roxbury Community College.
 He has personally trained over 150 green jobs students who are working in the field now.
 He has written air-sealing and insulation curriculum for MassCap.
 He assesses houses prior to energy-upgrade work-parties, leads HEET’s student outreach program, and speaks Spanish.

 Zeyneb led HEET’s research team for the Large Volume Leak Study in 2017 and is currently completing a Masters program in Environmental Sustainability.
 She has worked in acoustics at BBN Technologies, followed by years of finding Information and Communication Technologies solutions to challenges in HIV/AIDS care and treatment in the developing world.
 After studying Global Health at Harvard School of Public Health and working with a startup called DTree, she shifted her focus to health and sustainability in the built environment.
 One of her green & healthy home renovations was featured on PBS’s NOW show with David Broncaccio.
 She has also worked with SEN, a network of scientific consultants and editors, where her role included strategic planning as well as projects related to technology, health, and the environment.
 More recently, Zeyneb assisted Professor Ashford at MIT with a book on transforming the industrial state.